-On this day in 1972, the world lost a Hall of Fame baseball player and a great humanitarian.
+On New Year’s Eve 1972, the world lost a Hall of Fame baseball player and a great humanitarian.
 Thirty-eight-year-old Roberto Clemente, revered as a national hero in Puerto Rico, was leading a relief aid team flying supplies to earthquake-ravaged Nicaragua when the small aircraft exploded and crashed into the ocean shortly after takeoff.

 Clemente’s untimely death occurred just a few months after he recorded his 3,000th career hit and prompted a special election that made the Pittsburgh Pirates great baseball’s first Hispanic Hall of Famer.
 At the time, Clemente was just the 11th man in baseball history to achieve 3,000 hits and his lifetime batting average of .317 was the highest among active players.

 Clemente used a unique inside-out swing to produce four batting titles, a 1966 National League MVP, and 15 All-Star invitations.
 Quick, powerful — almost Hank Aaron-like — wrists allowed Clemente to stand away from the plate and drive the ball with ferocity to all fields.
 He also lead t

 he Pirates to World Series Championships in 1960 and 1971, when he was named the Series MVP.

 He got the most from his 5’-11”, 180-pound frame offensively and defensively.
 Most baseball experts and historians still regard Clemente as the best right fielder in baseball history.
 He patrolled Pittsburgh’s spacious Forbes Field for most of his career with speed and grace, earning 12 Gold Gloves and comparisons to Willie Mays as a defensive player.
 A strong and remarkably accurate arm kept base runners at bay.